PaulLaux/X3DH-Key-Exchange/readme.md

 Both changes are for better compatibility with the cryptographic library (Amber).

+Other primitives:
+ - `ChaCha20` for symetric encryption.
+ - `Curve25519` for public key cryptography.

 ## The protocol

 The following diagram shows the DH calculations between keys.
 Note that DH1 and DH2 provide mutual authentication, while DH3 and DH4 provide forward secrecy.